 Although medical researchers are continuously working on a cure for Alzheimer’s, they have not found one yet.
 This makes early diagnoses key in preventing the spread of the disease, with clinical trials, therapy, exercise, and proper diet having been shown to slow the progression and alleviate symptoms.
 Even with early diagnoses, once Alzheimer’s has progressed past a certain point, everyday life may become difficult or even unsafe for those affected.

+If you or a loved one is dealing with Alzheimer’s, t’s important to consider Alzheimer’s and self-care.
 This article will help you determine if self-care is no longer possible, and some of the top care options for Alzheimer’s patients.

 What is Self-Care?